 Details

 The tabs shown for the media on the details page are described below.
-Which commands are available to you depends on your role in the system and whether you own this media piece.
+The commands available to you depend on your role in the system and whether you own this media piece.
 You cannot perform that action on this media if a command is grayed out and not selectable.

 - General - This includes editable basic information such as title, description, and tags.
 See also Editing Media Name and Description.